 QUICK TRAIL FACTS

-This is a magical 224 acres, close to downtown Augusta, filled with trees, gardens, sculptures and vistas.
+This is an enchanting 224 acres, close to downtown Augusta, filled with trees, gardens, sculptures and vistas.
 You’ll find something interesting or beautiful around every corner.
 It’s popular with locals and their dogs, although if you reach the trails farthest from the parking area, you might not run into anyone.
-I hear that some of the paths are groomed for skiing in the winter.
+Some of the paths are groomed for skiing in the winter.

 Directions (from Maine Trail Finder): From North: Take I-95 Exit 113 for Augusta/Belfast.
 Continue straight on ME Route 3 through two traffic lights crossing the Kennebec River.
 After the bridge, turn right at the traffic light at the intersection of ME Route 3 and US Route 201/ME Route 100 and follow US Route 201/ME Route 100 South.
 Staying on US 201, US Route 202 will join on the left and in another half mile there will be a traffic circle.
 Take the ME Route 9/Stone Street exit (the third after entering the circle).
 Continue on ME Route 9 for 1.2 miles (going straight through a traffic light), and turn into the Arboretum’s Visitor Center on the left.